wormhole-foundation/xdapp-book/src/technical/env/environments.md

 The bare minimum Wormhole environment is just a blockchain linked up to a Guardian node.
 There are quite a few ways of accomplishing this, and if you're just looking to get your feet wet, you should try whichever sounds easiest.

-However, as you get deeper into cross-chain development you'll likely find you have a growing number of components, dependencies, and teammates in the picture making your development environment more complex.
+However, as you get deeper into cross-chain development, you'll likely find yourself with a growing number of components, dependencies, and teammates in the picture making your development environment more complex.
 Here are some of the considerations you should have in mind when choosing a development environment which will be well suited for your xDapp.

 ### What components do I need now?
 What components will I need in the future?